 Assisted suicide is a self-induced death.
 The means (drugs or other devices) which cause such a death are provided by a second agent.
 It could be a doctor or another individual.
 Although a legal distinction is made between euthanasia and assisted suicide, there is no ethical difference.

+In its February 2015 Carter decision, the Supreme Court of Canada struck down the prohibition on euthanasia and assisted suicide contained in the Criminal Code.
+These practices were legalized in June 2016 with the passage of Bill C-14.
+Essentially, an exemption from prosecution for culpable homicide was carved out in the Criminal Code of Canada to allow physicians and nurse practitioners to intentionally cause the death of patients if certain legal criteria were met.
+Physicians and nurse practitioners are permitted to administer lethal injections to patients (euthanasia) and provide a lethal dose of drugs for patients to self-administer (assisted suicide).
 It remains a criminal act to counsel, aid or abet a suicide because historically it was recognized that those who consider suicide are especially vulnerable to those who could take advantage of them.
-It was also recognized that it was impossible to enforce any kind of "limited" assisted suicide and euthanasia without opening the door to all kinds of abuse.
+Prior to legalization, it was also recognized that it was impossible to enforce any kind of “limited” assisted suicide and euthanasia without opening the door to all kinds of abuse.

 What is euthanasia?

 Euthanasia means acting or failing to act in such a way as to cause the death of another human being, where the primary intention is to kill, supposedly for his or her own good.
 No matter what the reason or method, killing is killing.
 Euthanasia and assisted suicide is saying: We think you would be better off dead.